- Docket Number:

 Guidance Issuing OfficeCenter for Devices and Radiological HealthCenter for Biologics Evaluation and Research

-The Food and Drug Administration (FDA or Agency) is issuing this guidance to implement section 506J of the Federal Food, Drug, and Cosmetic Act (FD&C Act) (21 U.S.C.
-356j), as added by section 3121 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), as it relates to notifying FDA of a permanent discontinuance or interruption in the manufacturing of a device that is likely to lead to a meaningful disruption in the supply of that device during or in advance of a public health emergency.
+The Food and Drug Administration (FDA or Agency) is issuing this guidance to address section 506J of the Federal Food, Drug, and Cosmetic Act (FD&C Act), as added by section 3121 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Pub.
+L. No. 116-136 (March 2020), as it relates to notifying FDA of a permanent discontinuance or interruption in the manufacturing of a device that is likely to lead to a meaningful disruption in the supply of that device during or in advance of a public health emergency (PHE).

-FDA plays a critical role in protecting the United States from threats, such as emerging infectious diseases, and other public health emergencies.
-Section 506J of the FD&C Act requires manufacturers to notify FDA, during or in advance of a public health emergency, of a permanent discontinuance in the manufacture of certain devices or an interruption in the manufacture of certain devices that is likely to lead to a meaningful disruption in supply of that device in the United States.
-This guidance is intended to assist manufacturers in providing timely, informative notifications about changes in the production of certain medical device products that will help prevent or mitigate shortages of such devices.
-This guidance also recommends that manufacturers voluntarily provide additional details to better ensure FDA has the specific information it needs to help prevent or mitigate shortages during or in advance of a public health emergency.
+FDA plays a critical role in protecting the United States from threats, such as emerging infectious diseases, and other PHEs.
+Section 506J requires manufacturers to notify FDA, during or in advance of a PHE, of a permanent discontinuance in the manufacture of certain devices or an interruption in the manufacture of certain devices that is likely to lead to a meaningful disruption in supply of that device in the United States.
+This guidance is intended to assist manufacturers in providing timely, informative notifications about changes in the production of certain medical devices that will help prevent or mitigate shortages of such devices.
+This guidance also recommends that manufacturers voluntarily provide additional information to better ensure FDA has the specific information it needs to help prevent or mitigate shortages during or in advance of a PHE.

 You can submit online or written comments on any guidance at any time (see 21 CFR 10.115(g)(5))